Top Brain Foods for Job Seekers - Job Seekers Blog - JobStars Resume Writing Services

 Top Brain Foods for Job Seekers

-Published On: June 16th, 2018Last Updated: June 16th, 2018Categories: Job Seekers Blog, Tips & AdviceTags: ,
+Published On: June 16th, 2018Last Updated: January 9th, 2024Categories: Job Seekers Blog, Tips & AdviceTags: ,

 It might be only two percent of your entire body weight, but your brain snacks on twenty percent of the total energy you consume.
-Feed your noggin the best brain food and it will stay engaged when you need it the most.
+Feed your noggin the best brain food and it will stay engaged when you need it most.

 Start making smart food choices by eating these top brain foods for job seekers.